Azure/discover-java-apps/README.md

 ![Coverage](https://github.com/Azure/discover-java-apps/blob/badge/badge.svg?branch=badge)

-# Project
+# What this project for?
-A script to discover java apps from your linux system
+A script to discover java apps from your linux system by following steps:
 1. SSH login to your linux system
-2. Find the java process for spring application
+2. Find the java process for java application
-3. Collect the spring apps runtime env and config
+3. Collect information of runtime env, configuration, jar/war/ear files
-4. Print the info to console in json or csv format
+4. Print the info to console (or specified file) in json or csv format

-## Run it from your local machine
+## Download and run
 Download the binary files from [releases](https://github.com/Azure/azure-discovery-java-apps/releases)
 - For Linux:
 ```bash